James-Montgomery/squidward/docs/source/markdown/README.md

 I've included basic examples of how to use squidward to get new users started building gaussian process models with this package.

 Many of these examples include visualizations of data and GP models.
-This will require the visualization packages below:
+Running these examples locally will require the visualization packages below:

 ```
 pip install "matplotlib>=2.2.3' "seaborn>=0.9.0"